 - A Simple Plan (1998)

-Nominated for two Oscars.
-Stars include Bill Paxton, Billy Bob Thornton and Bridget Fonda.
-Filmed mostly in Minnesota in: Delano, MN; St. Paul, MN (studio shots ); Golden Valley, MN.
+Nominated for two Academy Awards (Oscar).
+Stars included: Bill Paxton, Billy Bob Thornton and Bridget Fonda.
+Filmed mostly in: Delano, MN; St. Paul, MN (studio shots); Golden Valley, MN.
 Directed by Sam Raimi.

 - Angus (1995)